SuhanNShetty/SuhanNShetty.github.io/_pages/about.md

 ---

 I am a Ph.D. student at the École polytechnique fédérale de Lausanne ([EPFL](https://www.epfl.ch/en/)) and a research assistant at the [Idiap Research Institute](https://www.idiap.ch/en).
 I am doing my research at Robot Learning and Interaction group (RLI) under the supervision of [Dr.Sylvain Calinon](https://calinon.ch/).
 My research lies at the intersection of data-efficient machine learning, control engineering, and robotics.
-In particular, I am exploring the usage of **low-rank tensor approximation techniques** (aka tensor methods) to develop algorithms for Robot Control and Motion Planning that were previously considered to be intractable.
+In particular, I am exploring the usage of **low-rank tensor approximation techniques** (aka tensor methods) to develop algorithms for Robot Control, Reinforcement Learning, and Motion Planning that were previously considered to be intractable.

 ### What is low-rank tensor approximation technique?